DeMaCS-UNICAL/BrainyBot/README.md

    the tappy-original server

-2. In the `AI/src/main.py` script add an argument to be used at runtime to choose the game you have added and an if to conveniently call the main method present in your `AI/src/yourGame/helper.py` script.
+2. In the `AI/src/main.py` script add an argument to be used at runtime to choose the game you have added and the code to conveniently call the main method present in your `AI/src/yourGame/helper.py` script.
 For example:
    ```sh